 Our Pompe disease program focuses on the development of a potentially disease-modifying treatment, which mitigates the production of glycogen in the cytosol of the cell.
 Leveraging the modularity of our EEV Platform, we are utilizing EEV-PMOs that target the mRNA that encodes glycogen synthetase 1 (GYS1), a protein required for the synthesis of glycogen in muscle cells.
 Our EEV-PMO is expected to provide a complementary mechanism of action to GAA replacement, which increases glycogen processing in the lysosome.
+We are also developing EEV-conjugated constructs that combine both GYS1 knockdown and ERT.
 Together these therapies may improve therapeutic outcomes.

-We believe that an EEV-PMO based approach is well suited for the treatment of patients with either IOPD or LOPD because of the ability to specifically inhibit GYS1 in the muscle.
+We believe that an EEV-therapeutics based approach is well suited for the treatment of patients with either IOPD or LOPD.